 Check updates and photos on the facebook page.

-The Centre for Ecosystem Science has partnered with Taronga Zoo and assembled a national team for a national problem of high significance.
-It involves three universities (University of New South Wales, University of Melbourne, and University of Sydney), Cesar, and six State and Federal partners all involved in the conservation of platypus, with relevant expertise and management responsibilities.
+The Platypus Conservation Initiative is a partnership with Taronga Zoo and a team of researchers from three universities (University of New South Wales, University of Melbourne, and University of Sydney), Cesar, and six State and Federal partners all involved in the conservation of platypus, with relevant expertise and management responsibilities.

 Associated researchers on the Project:

 - Dr Gilad Bino

 - Prof. William Sherwin